 Arts entrepreneur, philanthropist and collector Adrian Cheng’s empire has expanded from the first K11 art mall in Hong Kong to several projects across China that combine fashion retail and art.
 His latest venture is the K11 Musea mall at Victoria Dockside, a contemporary cultural retail destination.
 The Harvard graduate is also Executive Vice-Chairman and Chief Executive Officer of family property conglomerate New World Development.

 Sonia Cheng Chi-man

 CEO, Rosewood Hotel Group

 Daughter of Henry and sister of Adrian, Sonia Cheng oversees New World Development’s three-pronged hotel group business.
-Most notably the former investment banker has revitalised the Rosewood brand since its purchase in 2011, opening new properties in London, Beijing and, most recently, in Hong Kong.
-The group has plans to open 21 more hotels across the world, from London to Sao Paolo.
+Most notably the former investment banker has revitalized the Rosewood brand since its purchase in 2011, opening new properties in London, Beijing and Hong Kong.
+In June, she launched Carlyle & Co, a private members’ club occupying three floors of Rosewood Hong Kong.

 Brian Cheng Chi-ming

 Executive Director, NWS Holdings Ltd

 Son of Henry Cheng Kar-shun, Brian is an executive director NWS Holdings Ltd and a member of the executive committee and the sustainability committee of the company.
 He is also the chairman and non-executive director of Integrated Waste Solutions Group Holdings Ltd and a non-executive director of Haitong International Securities Group Ltd, Wai Kee Holdings and Leyou Technologies Holdings.
 (Resigned as non-executive director of Leyou Technologies Holdings on 5 June 2019).